monitoring-plugins/monitoring-plugins/doc/RELEASING.md

 Throughout this document, it is assumed that the current Monitoring Plugins version is 2.2.1, and that we're about to publish version 2.3.
+It is also assumed that the official repository on GitHub is tracked using the remote name `monitoring-plugins` (rather than `origin`).

 Before you start
 ----------------